You are currently viewing What are the New 7 Wonders of the World?

 Christ the Redeemer details (photo credit: Effie Kimble)

 This statue is by far the youngest of the New 7 Wonders of the World, at under 100 years old.
-The statue itself is just 30 meters high (on an 8-meter pedestal) but its unique location atop a mountain makes for a remarkable view.
-I’m strongly considering visiting Brazil in 2024 so I’ll try to go finally see this monument.
+The statue itself is just 30 meters high (on an 8-meter pedestal), but its unique location atop a mountain makes for a remarkable view.
+I finally went to Brazil and I was able to go see this monument and it indeed has one of the best views I’ve ever seen.

 Giza Pyramids (photo credit: Osama Elsayed)